 This recipe has been tried and tested numerous times by viewers with very positive feedback.
 If you do not like the sauce to be too grainy, grind the peanuts into finer pieces.
 For your information, skinless peanuts are also sold in stores.

 Just be mindful to constantly stir the sauce especially if you plan to double or triple the amount of ingredients used.
 This is to prevent the sauce from being burnt.
 Having the right proportion of ingredients will ensure a truly strong and flavourful taste.

-This peanut sauce is certified delicious and is a must try.
-My friends renamed this "Grace's awesome Peanut Sauce" because of its delectable taste and has given it two thumbs up!
-So, give it a shot and tell me what you think.
+This peanut sauce is certified delicious and is a must-try.
+My friends renamed this “Grace’s awesome Peanut Sauce” because of its delectable taste and has given it two thumbs up!
+Give it a shot and tell me what you think.
 You will not regret this for sure.